Kappa Delta Rho: Chapters

 Kappa Delta Rho has 84 chapters, 35 of which are active.

 Local chapter or individual member misconduct

 In 2003, the KDR chapter at Colgate University had its recognition withdrawn for repeated violations of the university's hazing policy.

 In 2015, the KDR chapter at Pennsylvania State University was suspended for three years after their private Facebook page that showed naked women who appeared to be sleeping, passed out, or otherwise incapacitated, apparently without the subjects' consent.
 At least 144 current KDR members and alumni were members of the social media group.
 An earlier version of the site had been taken down after a woman saw a naked photo of herself and threatened to report it.
 38 members of the fraternity were expelled.
 A student claimed that as a pledge, he was burned with cigarettes, physically beaten, and forced to drink liquor mixed with urine and hot sauce.

-As of 2024, Bucknell University does not recognize KDR.
+In 2024, Bucknell University revoked KDR's recognition after an alleged hazing incident.